EuroPLoP

 All accepted papers are discussed in a writers’ workshop during the conference.
 To have a sufficiently high number of writers’ workshop participants, not more than one paper per conference participant is accepted.
 Authors are expected to include the feedback from the writers’ workshop in a final revision, which is then published in the conference proceedings.

 Authors of papers that were not accepted can still be invited for a special on-site shepherding session to improve their work.
 These papers will not be part of the proceedings.
-Also, papers which are not related to a computing topic (which don’t fit any ACM Computing Classification System category) will not be accepted for the ACM proceedings (authors are informed about that during the initial screening phase).
+Also, papers which are not related to a computing topic will not be accepted for the proceedings (authors are informed about that during the initial screening phase).

 Shepherding